dfmuir/KINBarCodeScanner/README.md

 The KINBarCodeScanner example project contains a fully functional example of a KINBarCodeScanner implementation.
 Test it out using the graphic below.
 ![Example QR Codes](http://i.imgur.com/i4Pvr1y.png)

 The example project provides a number of options to demonstrate KINCodeScanner's code validation capabilties.
+When multiple codes are highlighted in green as detectable, you can tap on a code to select it.

 Overview
 ------------------------